-This equivalence no longer holds if one wants to pass from the scenario with idealized measurements to actual experimental tests the two perspectives present different challenges.
+If one wants to pass from the scenario with idealized measurements to actual experimental tests the two perspectives present different challenges.
 Several questions arise, such as: What happens if the measurements are noisy?
 How can we operationally identify contexts in an experimental scenario?
 Possible ways of generalizing these two different perspectives to deal with actual experiments gave rise to different notions of contextuality.
-The observable perspective {\bf OP} is the one we are considering mostly in this review.
-The effect perspective, {\bf EP}, was the most common in the initial works on KS theorem, see e.g., the discussion in Sec.~\ref{sec:KS-sets} in terms of value assignments to triples of orthogonal vectors.
-In more recent times, Spekkens analyzed this approach to the Kochen-Specker theorem and contextuality, challenging the assumption of determinism and arguing against the possibility of applicability of such notions to unsharp measurements and, consequently, to experimental tests~\cite{Spekkens:2005PRA,Spekkens:FOP2014}.
-Such ideas have led to a definition of contextuality and an approach to contextuality tests different from the one presented so far.
+The OP is the the perspective we primarly consider in this review.
+The EP was the most common in the initial works on the KS theorem; see e.g., the discussion in Sec.~\ref{sec:KS-sets} in terms of value assignments to triples of orthogonal vectors.
+In more recent times, \cite{Spekkens:2005PRA,Spekkens:FOP2014} analyzed this approach to the Kochen-Specker theorem and contextuality, challenging the assumption of determinism and arguing against the possibility of applicability of such notions to unsharp measurements.
+Such ideas have led to, among other things, a definition of contextuality and an approach to contextuality tests unlike from the one presented thus far.

-For the sake of completeness, we want to clarify the difference between our approach, {\bf OP}, the most common alternative, {\bf EP}, and Spekkens definition of contextuality in some detail.
-We discuss {\bf EP} briefly in Sec.~\ref{sssec:op_def_ep}.
+For completeness, we want to clarify the difference between OP, the most common alternative EP, and the Spekkens definition of contextuality in some detail.
+We discuss EP in Sec.~\ref{sssec:op_def_ep}.
 In particular, we discuss Spekkens' criticism of the latter perspective.
-Later on, in Sec.~\ref{ssec:other_cont}, we provide a more detailed discussion of Spekkens' approach to contextuality.
+In Sec.~\ref{ssec:other_cont}, we provide a more detailed discussion of Spekkens's approach to contextuality.

-\subsubsection{Operational definitions of contexts: {\bf OP}}
+\subsubsection{Operational definitions of contexts: OP}

-Given the two perspectives above, a natural question is how to translate such notions into experimental procedures in the lab.
-For instance, an observable can be identified with an experimental measurement procedure (e.g., a sequence of laser pulses and detection for an ion-trap experiment, or optical elements and detection for a photonic one), an effect can be connected with the probability of a certain outcome in a measurement.
+Given the two discussed perspectives, a natural question is how to translate such notions into experimental procedures in the lab.
+For instance, an observable can be identified with an experimental measurement procedure (such as a sequence of laser pulses and detection for an ion-trap experiment, or optical elements and detection for a photonic one) and an effect can be connected to the probability of a certain outcome in a measurement.
 How can we say that we implement the ``same mathematical object'' in ``different experimental contexts''?
 The mathematical object in question is an observable in OP or an effect in EP.